bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-aks-engine.md

 ---
-title: Azure Kubernetes Hizmetleri (AKS) altyapısı önkoşullarını Azure Stack Market 'e ekleyin | Microsoft Docs
+title: Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Marketplace | Microsoft Docs
-description: Azure Stack Market 'e AKS altyapısı önkoşulları eklemeyi öğrenin.
+description: Learn how to add AKS engine prerequisites to the Azure Stack Marketplace.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs